darkshram/periscopio-mate/README.md

 unrarpath =
 supportedsubtitleextensions =
 ```
-- Set your default language.
+- Language is detected by default.
+But if you want to manually set a different one from used in the the desktop environment, then set the desired language.
 - Set if you want to append the language name to the subtitle file.
+Default is no.
 - Set if you want to use a plugin in particular.
 Empty means use all.
      -Addic7ed
      -LegendasTV